Astodialo/unLearn/README.md

 The NFT (proposal-x) locked in the validator script needs to be locked again in the same validator script.
 The two NFTS must be equal (proposal-x + '_A' = proposal-x_A)

-The datum now of the NFT (proposal_x) locked in the validator script contains the updated metadata with the question answers  and name fields filled.
+The datum now of the NFT (proposal_x) locked in the validator script contains the updated metadata with the question, the answers and name fields, filled.
 The results field is empty and the datumState has the value "VOTE"

 ```